TheNorthFeng/DisableInteraction/README.md

 What if your players are always playing pranks?
 Use this plug-in to control them Let them give in to you, not a prank!
 Function introduction:
-There are 15 events that can control players:
+There are 15 events that can control players
   -Go to bed
   -Chat
   -Use command
   -Drop items
   -Edit books and pens
   -Use fishing rod
   -Change game mode
   -Interact with objects or air
   -Use items
   -Hand held items
   -Kick out the server
   -Move
   -Use scissors
   -Fly
   -Untie the tether

 be careful:
 	This plugin is for entertainment only.
 The author is not responsible for the consequences caused by your use of this plugin